Ground Turkey Tacos

 This post may contain affiliate links.
 Please read our disclosure policy.

-Quick and easy ground turkey tacos are a family favorite and great for busy nights!
+Quick and easy ground turkey tacos are part of my weekly dinner rotation and they never disappoint!
 Ground turkey is seasoned with my delicious homemade taco seasoning, and green chiles and salsa keep the taco meat extra juicy and full of flavor.
-The best turkey tacos will be ready to eat in 30 minutes or less!
+I love to serve them in warm corn tortillas, but crispy taco shells don’t disappoint.
+These simple turkey tacos are ready in 30 minutes or less and they’re great for meal prep!

 Ground turkey taco topped with lettuce, avocado chunks, and diced tomatoes.

-My secrets to making the best turkey tacos are simple.
+My secrets to making the best turkey taco recipe are simple.
 Use ground turkey that has some fat in it, fat is flavor!
-The homemade taco seasoning is the other key component to making these tacos flavorful.
-Sure you can buy a packet of taco seasoning, but I promise once you make mine you won’t go back!
-Make a double batch so you have it on hand for your next taco night.
+Homemade taco seasoning is the other key component to making these tacos extra flavorful.
+You can also use it to make my ground beef tacos.

 Ingredients used to make ground turkey tacos.